-JSON Comments: Why They're Not Allowed and What to Use Instead
+JSON Comments: Not Allowed and What to Use Instead

 JSON doesn't support comments — here's why, and what to use instead: JSONC, JSON5, stripped comments, and documentation-as-schema alternatives.